emqx/cloud-docs/en_US/data_integration/confluent.md

    ③Create API Key and download the key for later configuration.

-4. Enable NAT Gateway in EMQX Cloud
+4. Enable NAT Gateway in EMQX Platform

-   ① Login to EMQX Cloud console, and enter the deployment Overview page.
+   ① Login to EMQX Platform console, and enter the deployment Overview page.

    ② Click the **NAT Gateway** tab on the lower section of the page, and click **Subscribe Now**.
 Learn more about [NAT Gateway](../vas/nat-gateway.md).